top of page

 Rotation, Performance Rewards, and Property Rights

-conditionally accepted, The Economic Journal
+accepted, The Economic Journal

 Erosion of State Power, Corruption Control, and Fiscal Capacity (with Gérard Roland and Yang Xie)